vgonzenbach/retail-dataflow/README.md

 ```

-* `fact_order_header` is derived from order events by dropping item-level information and flattening the address fields to allow clustering on coushipping_address_country and for improving usability of the end-user.
+* `fact_order_header` is derived from order events by dropping item-level information and flattening the address fields to allow clustering on `shipping_address_country` and for improving usability of the end-user.

 ### Order Item

 `fact_order_item` is a table that contains the order details at the item level.
 It is used for product-centric analytics.
-The table is partitioned by `order_date` and clustered by ``product_id`.
+The table is partitioned by `order_date` and clustered by `product_id`.
 This allows product-level aggregations to be performed efficiently.
-It can be joined with the fact_inventory table efficientlyto get the current inventory quantity for a product.
+It can be efficiently joined with the `fact_inventory` table to get the current inventory quantity for a product.

 For instance, the following query counts the number of orders per product: